EDUCATOR

 Teaching Career

 Randall Scarlata is a dedicated and gifted teacher.
-In the fall of 2019, he joined the faculty of the Peabody Conservatory of Johns Hopkins University.
+In the fall of 2019, he joined the faculty of the Peabody Conservatory of Johns Hopkins University (https://peabody.jhu.edu/faculty/randall-scarlata/).
 He has also served on the faculty of West Chester University (2003-2019), and Stony Brook University (2011-1019).
-He maintains a private studio in Philadelphia.
-He works regularly with professional singers who perform with top symphonies, recital series, and at major opera houses in the US and abroad, including the Metropolitan Opera, Chicago Lyric Opera, Covent Garden, Opera Philadelphia, English National Opera, Santa Fe, Stuttgart, Berlin, and La Scala, among others.
+He maintains a private studio in Philadelphia where he works regularly with professional singers who perform with top symphonies, recital series, and at major opera houses in the US and abroad, including the Metropolitan Opera, Chicago Lyric Opera, Covent Garden, Opera Philadelphia, English National Opera, Boston Lyric Opera, Santa Fe, Stuttgart, Paris, Berlin, and La Scala, among others.
 They are regular guests at international summer festivals, such as the Aspen Music Festival, the Chautauqua Institute, Tanglewood, Glimmerglass, Oberlin in Italy, Central City Opera, the Brevard Festival, the Marlboro Festival, American Bach Soloists Festival, Ravinia, and Songfest.
-They have also won prizes in major singing competitions, such as the NATSAA Award, the Gerda Lissner Competition, Joy in Singing, The New York Oratorio Society Competition, The Zachary Competition, The Licia Albanese Puccini Competition, The Metropolitan Opera National Council Auditions, and the Sullivan Foundation.
+They have also won major prizes, such as the NATSAA Award, the Gerda Lissner Competition, Joy in Singing, The New York Oratorio Society Competition, The Zachary Competition, The Licia Albanese Puccini Competition, Astral Artists, The Metropolitan Opera National Council Auditions, and the Sullivan Foundation.

 The Washington Post "It is impossible to imagine Randall Scarlata singing a mechanical or thoughtless phrase.
 Scarlata searches out the Platonic essence of what he plans to sing and then uses every attribute at his disposal to create the most appropriate and fully dimensional realization possible."

-Mr. Scarlata frequently collaborates with performing arts centers in outreach work.
-Through his work with organizations such as the Kennedy Center, Chamber Music Society of Lincoln Center Two, Sing for Hope, Madison Civic Center, The New Hampshire Music Festival, Buffalo Chamber Music Society, The Institute for Advanced Study, and La Jolla Chamber Music Society, he brings music and arts education to groups who may otherwise never experience live classical music.
+Mr. Scarlata has often collaborated with performing arts centers in outreach work.
+Through his work with organizations such as the Kennedy Center, Chamber Music Society of Lincoln Center, Sing for Hope, Madison Civic Center, The New Hampshire Music Festival, Buffalo Chamber Music Society, The Institute for Advanced Study, Lyric Fest, and La Jolla Chamber Music Society, he has brought music and arts education to groups who may otherwise never experience live classical music.

 If you are interested in having Mr. Scarlata give a masterclass or an individual coaching, please see CONTACT.